pingel-org/axle/axle-docs/src/main/mdoc/Architecture.md

 The algorithms are increasingly defined only in terms of these typeclasses.
 Concrete runtime implementations will require witnesses that map non-Axle data structures onto the typeclass methods and laws.
+Laws are organized into a separate `axle-laws` jar for use in tests by code that builds upon these typeclasses.
 Many such witnesses are provided by Axle for native Scala collections.

 Witnesses are also defined for other common jars from the Java and Scala ecosystems.